joomla/Manual/migrations/44-50/removed-backward-incompatibility.md

 If you are using your own logger, you want to preserve compatibility with Joomla 4 and 5 in the same extension package, and you do not mind losing PSR-3 compatibility you can include a copy of PSR-3 in your extension _as long as it's under your extension's namespace_.
 For example, instead of using `\Psr\Log\LoggerInterface` you could use `\Acme\Component\Example\Administrator\Log\LoggerInterface`.
 Note that you can use [PHP Scoper](https://github.com/humbug/php-scoper) to easily migrate your dependencies under your own namespace.

-If you only need to maintain compatibilty with PSR-3 to use an logger external to your component, such as Joomla's logger, you can still typehint against `\Psr\Log\LoggerInterface`.
+If you only need to maintain compatibility with PSR-3 to use an logger external to your component, such as Joomla's logger, you can still typehint against `\Psr\Log\LoggerInterface`.
 Please note that the external logger you are using must be compatible with PSR-3 version 1 on Joomla 4 and PSR-3 version 3 on Joomla 5.
 If you are providing a third party, external logger yourself you may need to include two versions of the logger with your extension and only load the correct one for each Joomla version.

 ### Framework Update